Rocketseed Privacy Notice

 • Your Right to Erasure – We should stop using it or even delete it completely if it is used improperly.

-Certain areas expanded upon by the UK-GDPR are National Security, Intelligence Services and Immigration, but overall, it automatically recognises all EU countries as adequate, along with all existing EU adequacy decisions.
+Certain areas expanded upon by the UK-GDPR are National Security, Intelligence Services and Immigration, but overall, it automatically recognizes all EU countries as adequate, along with all existing EU adequacy decisions.

 However, after December 31, 2020, the only governing body and authority regarding data privacy in the UK, will be the Information Commissioner’s Office (ICO) and the Secretary of State with power to determine or revoke adequacy decisions on behalf of the UK-GDPR (even bypassing the consultation of the ICO if need be).